davidmack00/dui/README.md

 # Direct UI - Effortless interaction without JS

-<p>Direct UI is designed to provide a basic yet powerful interactive layer for web pages without writing a single line of JavaScript.</p>
+<p>Direct UI is designed to provide a basic yet open-ended interactive layer for web pages without writing a single line of JavaScript.
+By providing a seamless way to add and remove a class name, you can create intracate widgets and pages with only html and css</p>

-<h3>".dui-active" is the name of the game</h3>
+<h3>class="dui-active" is the name of the game</h3>

 <p>To use it, simply add dui attributes to elements.
 These attributes will invoke the addition or removal of the class name "dui-active" to a target element.
 In Direct UI, there are two types of elements, triggers (ones that start an action) and targets (ones that recieve an action).
-Both have serveral attribute options to chose from</p>
+Both have serveral attribute options to chose from.</p>

 <p><pre>